serai-dex/serai/docs/integrations/Instructions.md

 Serai DEX is valid.
   - `data`        (Data): The data to call the application with.

-### Target
+### In Instruction

-Target is an enum of ApplicationCall and SeraiAddress.
+InInstruction is an enum of SeraiAddress and ApplicationCall.

-### In Instructions (Native)

-  - `origin` (ExternalAddress): Address from the network of origin which sent coins in.
-  - `target` (Target):          The target to transfer the incoming coins to.
+The specified target will be minted an appropriate amount of the respective Serai token.
 If an Application Call, the encoded call will be executed.

-Upon receiving coins, the respective Serai token has the appropriate amount minted.
-If `target` is an Address, it'll be transferred the tokens.

-### In Instructions (External)
+### Refundable In Instruction

-  - `origin` (Option\<ExternalAddress>): Address from the network of origin which sent coins in.
+  - `origin` (Option\<ExternalAddress>): Address, from the network of origin, which sent coins in.
-  - `target` (Target):                   The target to transfer the incoming coins to.
-If an application call, the encoded call will be executed.
+  - `instruction` (InInstruction):       The action to perform with the incoming coins.

 Networks may automatically provide `origin`.
 If they do, the instruction may still provide `origin`, overriding the automatically provided value.
-If no `origin` is provided, the instruction is dropped.

-If the instruction fails, coins are scheduled to be returned to `origin`.
+If the instruction fails, coins are scheduled to be returned to `origin`, if provided.

 ### Destination

-Destination is an enum of ExternalAddress and SeraiAddress.
+Destination is an enum of SeraiAddress and ExternalAddress.

-### Out Instructions
+### Out Instruction

   - `destination` (Destination):   Address to receive coins to.
   - `data`        (Option\<Data>): The data to call the destination with.